 Moving through the OSCE stations

-After receiving the candidate orientation, you will be escorted to your exam track.
+After signing in on exam day, you will be escorted to your exam track.
 Signs throughout the examination track will help you navigate through your stations.
 For example:

 - You will see sequential station numbers at OSCE station doors

 - A signal system will guide you through each station – it will tell you when to enter and when to leave a station

 Each OSCE station is allotted the same amount of time at each exam site.
 Depending on the physical layout of the site, not all stations will be equidistant; this is accounted for in the standardized allotted time given for candidates to move between stations and read the instructions.